Salvation Army official: Theft of toys no victory for Grinch

 People are also reading…

-Farmington police spokesperson Nicole Brown said Saturday that an investigation into the theft continued and that the van and toys hadn't been recovered and no arrest had been made or a motive determined, she said.
+Farmington police said Saturday that an arrest warrant has been issued for a 37-year-old man who is considered a suspect in the theft.

+The van and toys have not been recovered yet and no arrest had been made or a possible motive determined, according to police.

 Rockwell said he suspected a pickpocket stole the van's keys from a Salvation Army worker who was in the store.